hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-002 Perform Changes Process/CM01-002-02 Revision Control.md

 * Supply Chain needs a new revision of a parts list to order a replacement for an **End of Life** (EOL) component.
 * Systems Engineering needs a new revision of a qualification test report to reference the test results in a Requirements Verification Matrix.

-see **CM01-004 Baseline Changes** for clarity on baselines and their change control requirements.
+See **CM01-004 Baseline Changes** for clarity on baselines and their change control requirements.

 ### Best Practices